Parulshandilya/Computer_Science_-12thBoard_Project/README.md

 # C++ OOPs Based Project
 ## INTRODUCTION
 This project is an elementary program computed in C++ language for mobile shop management.This project has covered all infrastructure of the basic shop management program.
 It will allow user to enter data edit them and delete them.
+IDE: Turbo C++
 ## Header Files Included
 <fstream>          for reading and writing files<br/>
 <conio>              for clrscr() and getch()<br/>